plapenda1996/NIR_II_SLIM_Reconstruction/README.md

 ```

 **SimpleElastix.** `simpleitk-simpleelastix 3.0.0a1.post183-g61ffa` (ITK 6.0).
 This is a
-pre-release snapshot build and may not remain installable from PyPI; the wheel and the
+pre-release snapshot build and may not remain installable from PyPI; the wheel is not
-resolved elastix parameter file are deposited on Zenodo.
-The resolved parameter map is
+redistributed.
+The resolved elastix parameter map actually used is in this repository at
-also in this repository at `python/zebrafish_heart/elastix_bspline_params_resolved.txt`.
+`python/zebrafish_heart/elastix_bspline_params_resolved.txt`.

 **DeepCAD-RT.** Not redistributed here.
 The upstream commit, the two local modifications,
 verification hashes and the training parameters are in